 Islanders beat Capitals, improve to 5-0-1 under Weight

-Strome and Johnny Boychuk scored in the third period, Thomas Greiss made 28 saves and the Islanders beat the league-leading Washington Capitals 3-2 on Tuesday night.
+Ryan Strome and Johnny Boychuk scored in the third period, Thomas Greiss made 28 saves and the New York Islanders beat the league-leading Washington Capitals 3-2 on Tuesday night.
 Strome got his first goal since Dec.
 31 to put New York up 2-1 6:31 into the period.

 Add your comments below